jperal720/Weather-Predicting-Application-353/README.md

 4. In your terminal, input **"spark-submit preprocess.py <gsom-latest directory>"** to run the preprocessing file that manipulates the raw data into usable data.

-5. Once the preprocess.py file is done running, a folder called "updatedWeather2.csv" will be created: It contains the data our model will use.
+5. Once the preprocess.py file is done running, a folder called "updatedWeather2.csv" will be created - it contains the data our model will use.

 6. In your terminal, input **"spark-submit weather_predict.py updatedWeather2.csv"**.